theoladune/AIVC-Seminar/text/script.md

 obtained at the decoder, with no transmission.
 As you can see, the motion of the people in the background is pretty well infered at the decoder.
-However, the girl's motion in the foreground is a bit too complex to be infered at the decoder, it requires some transmission.
+However, the girl's motion in the foreground is a bit too complex to be infered at the decoder.
+Actually, it requires some transmission.

 ---